The Structure and Dynamics of Massive High-$z$ Cosmic-Web Filaments: Three Radial Zones in Filament Cross-Sections: Virial Equilibrium

 {\no}Note that this differs from the standard virial parameter for unmagnetized systems only in the inclusion of the surface pressure term, which is important for non-isolated systems\footnote{See \cite{shaw2006statistics} for the importance of including an analogous surface pressure term for collisionless particles when estimating the virial equilibrium of dark matter haloes.}.
-When $\alpha_{\rm vir}>1$, the system is expanding due to kinetic plus thermal energy, while for $\alpha_{\rm vir}<1$ the system is collapsing due to the combined effects of surface pressure and gravity.
+When $\alpha_{\rm vir}>1$, the system expands due to kinetic plus thermal energy, while for $\alpha_{\rm vir}<1$ the system collapses due to the combined effects of surface pressure and gravity.